jonmorehouse/scripts/readme.md

 * applescript doesn't work well with launchagent - I recommend saving any applescripts as applications and manually adding them under preferences->user login items
 * login.sh is a script that does all the grunt work for setting up your machine.
 Be sure to symlink a plist file to ~/Library/LaunchAgents so that this is setup properly
+* still doesn't work nice - the dock is not loaded until later -- which becomes an issue

 Compile Applescript to application:
 ```